Skip to main content

 Frequently Asked Questions

-SUPER ROBOT WARS Y is a role playing game with science fiction theme.
+SUPER ROBOT WARS Y is a tactical role playing game with anime, science fiction and erotic themes.

 SUPER ROBOT WARS Y is available on Nintendo Switch, PC, PlayStation 5, Steam Deck and others.